qir-alliance/qat/docs/src/DeveloperGuide/ArchitectureOverview.md

                                                    └ ─ ─ ─ ─ ─ ─ ─ ┘
 ```

+For each component available, QAT checks if the component is active and if it
+is, the components setup function is ran with its configuration class.
+This
+class can be configured from the command line or through the profile.
+We note
-We note that the figure does not contain a comprehensive list of passes that can
+that the figure does not contain a comprehensive list of passes that can be
-be installed.
-Whether or not any of the listed passes is added to the pass
+installed.
+Whether or not any of the listed passes is added to the pass managers
-managers is happening at the discretion of each of the components and is further
+is happening at the discretion of each of the components and is further subject
-subject to the configuration provided to these components.
-This means that
+to the configuration provided to these components.
+This means that depending on
-depending on the profile configuration, the pass may perform one task or
+the profile configuration, the pass may perform one task or another.
+This is in
-another.
-This is in particular true for the transformation pass which uses a set
+particular true for the transformation pass which uses a set of rules to perform
-of rules to perform replacements in the IR.
+replacements in the IR.

+The transformation component is a highly configurable component that does
+replacements of pieces of the DAG in the IR with using a custom replacer
+function.
+The infrastructure is written such that it is possible to express a
+new pattern in just a couple of lines and the developer can focus on the
+replacement routine rather than the task of capturing the right segment of
+instructions.